 Complete with a new name, brand personality, logo, redesigned website, and upgraded association management tool to better enhance its members’ experience and encourage those who qualify to become certified LGBT Business Enterprises, the Chamber’s rebrand is a reflection of the organization’s push to expand its impact on the LGBTQ+ business and professional community throughout New Jersey.

 The brand is designed to emulate LGBTQ+ prosperity, capture the spirit of the community’s approachability and courageousness, and represent how they empower one another to proudly live their truth.
 The NJPCC logo’s uniquely designed signature “P” stands for “pride” and ties into the strategic foundation of the organization by speaking to the forward momentum that the vibrant and dynamic community drives to the state’s local economy.

 “This was a really interesting branding challenge.
-We sought to create an identity that would be lasting for a community that is constantly evolving,” commented Ben Red, Partner and Creative Director at 96ANDX.
-“Part of what made this project successful was working with partners on the client-side that really understand their audience.
+We sought to create an identity that would be lasting for a community that is constantly evolving,” commented Ben Red, Creative Director at 96ANDX.
+“Part of what made this project successful was working with partners on the client side that really understand their audience.
 That makes a big difference.”